How to Develop an Effective Hearing Conservation Program

-To block noise effectively, a tight seal between the ear cushion and the head is critical.
+To attenuate noise effectively, a tight seal between the ear cushion and the head is critical.
 Gaps provide an easy path for sound to bypass the earcup, thus reducing the amount of attenuation provided by the earmuff.

 Why choose an earmuff over an earplug?